Jump to:

 Early predictions of outcomes

-Regardless of treatment, plantar fasciitis has been shown by many studies to be self-limiting, with symptoms resolving in most patients within 12 months, and 90% of patients achieving successful outcomes without surgery35.
+Regardless of treatment, plantar fasciitis tends to be self-limiting, with symptoms resolving in most patients within 12 months, and 90% of patients achieving successful outcomes without surgery.35

 Patients with severe ankle equinus were nearly 4 times more likely to experience a favorable response to treatment centered on home Achilles tendon stretching and supportive therapy.
 Thus, earlier use of more advanced therapies may be most appropriate in those presenting without severe ankle equinus or without severe first step pain.18